 The Black Death tore through Western Europe in the mid-14th century CE, reducing the world’s entire population by roughly 100,000,000 people.
-Today we know that the Great Pestilence is caused by bacteria carried by fleas and rodents, but back in the time of Edward III and the Hundred Years’ War, there was little that the people of Europe and South Africa could do to stave off the disease.
+Today we know that the Great Pestilence is caused by bacteria carried by fleas and rodents, but back in the time of Edward III and the Hundred Years’ War, there was little that the people of Europe could do to stave off the disease.

 But the onset of the disease showed people that it didn’t matter whether they were rich or poor, God was striking people down left and right, ushering in the end of the Catholic Church’s rule and the collapse of feudalism.

 Here are 10 fascinating facts about the greatest pestilence in recorded history, the Black Death.

 10. It is Extremely Virulent

 After multiple plague outbreaks over centuries and deaths in the hundreds of millions, we still didn’t know what exactly caused these deadly outbreaks.
 It wasn’t until 1894 that a scientist by the name of Alexandre Yersinia discovered the bacterium responsible for the outbreaks, called Yersinia pestis.
 Yersinia pestis is extraordinarily aggressive, jumping from host to humans and disabling our immune systems by injecting toxins into our macrophages (the defense cells in our bodies which are meant to detect bacterial infections).

 Yersinia pestis can host in a plethora of mammals such as rats, mice, prairie dogs, squirrels, and rabbits.
 For centuries, we believed that rats were the main hosts for the plague, but this simply isn’t true.
 The bacterium can host in low quantities in these mammals, during what’s called an enzootic cycle.
 It’s during this period that outbreaks are unlikely, but when an epizootic cycle starts, that’s when humans face the greatest risk of an outbreak.